Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 However, if you don’t eat meat or don’t get at least the recommended 9 servings a day of fruits and vegetables, you might be low in one or more of the B vitamins.

-With vitamin B supplements, one of the most significant issues is whether you should take individual vitamins or a B complex supplement.
+One of the most common questions about B vitamin supplementation, is whether you should take individual vitamins or a B complex supplement.

 Related on Be Brain Fit —